VAW-121: 2010s

 Two E-2D from VAW-121 over Fort Jefferson.

 On returning from a mission on 31 March 2010, an E-2C Hawkeye suffered a catastrophic engine failure.
 The condition of the starboard engine made the aircraft almost impossible to control.
 The pilot, LT Steven Zilberman, made sure the aircraft stayed level so the other three crew members could bail out safely.
 Seconds later, the Hawkeye crashed into the sea.
 After three days of a massive search, he was declared lost at sea.
 For his courage, he was posthumously awarded the Distinguished Flying Cross.

 The squadron began using its first E-2D Advanced Hawkeye aircraft in 2014, ending 37-years operating the E-2C Hawkeye, being the second fleet squadron to receive the Advanced Hawkeye.

 In 2017, they deployed onboard USS Nimitz in support of Operation Inherent Resolve, performing combat Defensive Counter-Air (DCA) operations, being the first E-2 squadron to conduct combat DCA since 1991.Between 2019-2020, VAW-121 complete a near ten-month deployment around the world.

 2020s

+On 1 January 2020 all VAW-squadrons were redesignated Airborne Command and Control Squadron.
 In 2022-2023, VAW-121 added aerial refueling capability, and deployed aboard the USS George H.W.
 Bush, in the U.S. Naval Forces Europe-Africa area of operations.
 The squadron was assigned to the United States Sixth Fleet to defend the U.S. and allies.

 In April 2023, VAW-121 returned from deployment and conducted a scheduled maintenance period.

 VAW-121 E-2D operated by Carrier Airborne Early Warning Weapons School (CAEWWS) takes off from Nellis AFB.

+In the middle of March 2026, VAW-121 via Lajes Air Base and Aviano Air Base deployed across the Atlantic and Mediterranean for the Middle East.
+The deployment placed VAW-121 within the CENTCOM AOR for combat operations against Iran within Operation Epic Fury.